open-edge-insights/eii-core/docker_setup/README.md

             ```

            > **Note**:
-            > 1. To build localy and push the images to registry, please use below option
+            > 1. To build locally and push the images to registry, please use below option

             ```sh
             sudo make build push DOCKER_REGISTRY==<IP ADDRESS or URL>